 The Community Services Department is proud to maintain 15 diverse parks and 2 sport complexes for the City of Pella.
 A map (PDF) of the City shows where each park is located.

 The Parks Department maintains over 250 flower beds in the City of Pella.
 This includes 151 street flower beds and over 95 flower beds in parks and at City facilities.
 We also maintain 44 pots and hanging flower baskets in the Molengracht plaza area.
 Each year tulips are planted in the fall and removed in May to be replaced with annual flowers.
-For 2023 bloom, 130,000+ tulip bulbs, in over 80 different varieties, will be planted in parks and along the streets.
+For 2023 bloom, 130,000+ tulip bulbs, in over 80 different varieties, were planted in parks and along the streets.
 We plant a variety of early, mid and late blooming bulbs to ensure the longest bloom season possible.
 Bloom time is dependent on weather but in general is mid- to late April through early May.
 In May the tulips are replaced with 32,000+ annual flowers and plants, in over 45 varieties, that will provide color into late summer.

 Street Flowers Beds in The City’s Right-of-Way